Gab Valenciano

 He is second of three siblings by Gary Valenciano and Angeli Pangilinan.
 His paternal grandmother is a Puerto Rican of Italian descent.
 He graduated from De La Salle–College of Saint Benilde.

 Personal life

-Valenciano and his fiancée Tricia Centenera married in March 2015 with their wedding held in two venues: Tagaytay and Boracay.
+Valenciano and his fiancée Tricia Centenera married in March 2015 with their wedding held at two venues in the Philippines: Tagaytay and Boracay.
 Valenciano and Centenera divorced in 2016.

+In the electoral landscape of 2022, amidst the fervor surrounding the national elections, renowned artist and performer Gab Valenciano publicly affirmed his endorsement for the political lineup of Leni Robredo and Kiko Pangilinan.
+Valenciano's declaration of support extended beyond mere verbal endorsement, as he actively participated in the rallies organized by the said political lineup.